denzeysenpai/Reusable-UI-Components-for-Web-Development/README.md

-This repository contains opensource components for Angular v16.
+This repository contains opensource components for Angular v16 and above, allows users to doenload a code snippet of the sselected component.

 The version of the components for this can be reused by newer versions of Angular with little to no tweaking and is fully customizeable and can be used by anyone.
 This will be an on-going project and will improve as